 “It’s important economically, it’s important globally, and most importantly, it is helpful for our health as humans,” he said.
 Researchers are master collaborators, and Ivey has particularly enjoyed the networking his FVSU education has afforded him.
 “I’ve been blessed to go out to different states and conferences and meet all sorts of people, who may not be studying the same thing, but have become lifelong friends,” he says.
 Naturally an introvert, working with other researchers has helped Ivey become more outgoing.
 “It pushed me out of my comfort zone,” he said.

 Fort Valley State University is a family tradition in the Ivey household.
 His mother and father met while students at FVSU, and he participated in agricultural economics research on the campus before he was even old enough to enroll.
 Once officially a student, he joined the Beta Kappa Chi National Scientific Honor Society and the jazz and marching bands, and worked in the university’s entomology laboratory and at the USDA Southeastern Fruit and Tree Nut Research Station.
-He has also volunteered for the annual health and field day which exposes children to agriculture.
+He has also volunteered for the Agricultural Research Stations’ annual health and field day which exposes children to agriculture.

-“The students really want to succeed here, and I really love that,” he added.
+“Students really want to succeed here, and I really love that,” he added.